calmm-js/partial.lenses/README.md

 // ''
 ```

-With partial lenses, `undefined` is the equivalent of empty or non-existent.
+With partial lenses, `undefined` is the equivalent of non-existent.

 ### <a id="updating-data"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#updating-data) Updating data